V. K. Singh

-During his military career, Singh served as the 24th Chief of the Army Staff (COAS) from 2010 to 2012.
+During his military career, Singh served as the 24th chief of the Army Staff (COAS) from 2010 to 2012.
 Singh took the Government of India to court in a dispute over his date of birth and subsequent retirement, becoming the first serving Indian Chief of the Army Staff to take legal action against the Indian government.

 After his retirement from the military, Singh joined the Bharatiya Janata Party (BJP) in 2014 and was elected as Member of Parliament to the Lok Sabha for the Ghaziabad constituency of Uttar Pradesh in that year's general election.
 He was re-elected to the same seat in 2019.

 Singh has written an autobiography called Courage and Conviction.

 Early life and education

-Singh was born on 10 May 1950 to Captain (later Colonel) Jagat Singh, an officer then serving in the 14th battalion The Rajput Regiment of the Indian Army, and Krishna Kumari, at the Military Hospital at Pune.
-He was born into the Tomar clan of Rajputs, with roots in the Bapora village in the Bhiwani district of Haryana.
+Singh was born on 10 May 1950 in a Rajput Family to Captain (later Colonel) Jagat Singh, an officer then serving in the 14th battalion the Rajput Regiment of the Indian Army, and Krishna Kumari, at the Military Hospital at Pune.
+He was born into the Tomar(tanwar) clan of Rajputs, with roots in the Bapora village in the Bhiwani district of Haryana.
 His paternal grandfather, Daffadar Mukhram Singh, served with the 3rd Cavalry.
 All five brothers of his father served in the Army, either joining the 1st Horse (Skinner's Horse) or the 7th Rajput Regiment.
 His maternal grandfather, Subedar Shimbu Singh, also served in the Army and hailed from the Bohra Kalan village in the Gurgaon district.
 His village had been founded by the Rajput rulers and frequently involved in fighting with the Mughal and has produced many warriors.
 He was inspired by men who served the Army from the British times.

-Singh's mother was diagnosed with terminal cancer and passed away in 1952.
+Singh's mother was diagnosed with terminal cancer and died in 1952.
 He was raised by his maternal grandparents before his father remarried and he went to live with them for a few years.
 At the age of 8, he enrolled at the Birla Public School, a boarding school in Pilani, Rajasthan.
 He joined the National Cadet Corps during his schooling and served in all three wings.